Life insurance for nurses

 Final expense life insurance rates for nurses

-The following is an estimate for what a nurse can expect to pay for a $25,000 final expense life insurance policy.
+The following is an estimate for what you might pay for a $25,000 final expense life insurance policy.

 Age